pmadril/danklco.com-site/_posts/2012-02-15-using-xmlbeans-in-adobe-cq.md

 > **For Eclipse Users**
 >
-> Eclipse has trouble resolving dependencies from Java code generated through XMLBeans by Maven.&nbsp; To resolve this issue, you can force Eclipse to resolve the XMLBeans dependencies through Maven.
+> Eclipse has trouble resolving dependencies from Java code generated through XMLBeans by Maven.
+To resolve this issue, you can force Eclipse to resolve the XMLBeans dependencies through Maven.
 >
-> Developers using Eclipse IDE should disable resolving dependency through the workspace.&nbsp; To do this, right click on all of the projects using XMLBeans generated code and select Properties &gt;&gt; Maven and unselect Resolve dependencies from Workspace Projects.
+> Developers using Eclipse IDE should disable resolving dependency through the workspace.
+To do this, right click on all of the projects using XMLBeans generated code and select Properties >> Maven and unselect Resolve dependencies from Workspace Projects.
 >
 > After you do this you will need to rebuild the xml-api and refresh the dependent projects to pick up any changes in you schema.

-Finally, you will need to update the configuration of the maven-bundle-plugin.&nbsp;&nbsp; Add or append the values of the three directives below in the maven-bundle-plugin configuration instructions.
+Finally, you will need to update the configuration of the maven-bundle-plugin.
+Add or append the values of the three directives below in the maven-bundle-plugin configuration instructions.

 *   Export-Package: add the packages of the generated XMLBeans Java code (optional)
 *   Embed-Dependency: xml-api;inline=true
 *   Import-Package: add 'org.apache.xmlbeans.impl.schema;version='2.4?,\*'

-These instructions tell the Maven Bundle plugin to embed your XML API into the bundle, resolve the XMLBeans dependencies correctly and make the XML API available to other bundles.&nbsp; Once you build and install your project, you can start using XMLBeans in your CQ applications.
+These instructions tell the Maven Bundle plugin to embed your XML API into the bundle, resolve the XMLBeans dependencies correctly and make the XML API available to other bundles.
+Once you build and install your project, you can start using XMLBeans in your CQ applications.